Connect with others who understand.

 Another wrote that adding fiber to their diet helped ease their bowel symptoms more than medication: “I had gotten a prescription from my doctor, which didn’t help.
 What has helped is eating more fruits and vegetables and once a day, drinking a glass of juice with Miralax in it.”

 You should talk to your doctor before making any major changes to your diet.
-Generally, it’s a good idea to incorporate high-fiber foods into your diet only gradually to help prevent gas, diarrhea, or bloating from occurring.
+Generally, it’s a good idea to incorporate high-fiber foods into your diet only gradually to help prevent gas, diarrhea, or bloating.

 Get Physical Activity